Healthy Recipes Blog

 The soup is served.

 1. Recommended tomatoes: I use Pomi chopped tomatoes in this recipe.
 They are sweeter, thicker, and less acidic than American diced tomatoes.
-Another good Italian brand that is easier to find in regular supermarkets is Cento.
 Cento Crushed Tomatoes are an acceptable alternative to Pomi chopped tomatoes.
 Alternatively, you can use one 14-ounce can of American diced tomatoes, undrained, plus one 14-ounce can of canned plain tomato sauce or pureed tomatoes.

-2. Adjusting the salt: This recipe relies on two packaged products that can greatly vary - tomatoes and broth.
+2. Adjusting the salt: This recipe relies on two packaged products that can greatly vary in their sodium content - tomatoes and broth.
 So, you should definitely taste the soup before serving and see if you need to adjust anything.
 I use low-sodium tomatoes (Italian brands are low in sodium) but regular (not reduced-sodium) beef broth.
-If you use a different combination, you might need to use less or more salt in this recipe.
+If you use a different combination, you might need to use less or more salt.
 So taste and decide - it's the only way to get it right.

-3. Cleanup tip: The grated parmesan works well at thickening the soup and flavoring it.
+3. Cleanup tip: The grated Parmesan works well to thicken and flavor the soup.
 It’s messy, though – it will coat your saucepan with a thin, sticky film.
-It’s not difficult to scrub with warm, soapy water, but I just want you to be aware.
+However, it’s not difficult to scrub with warm, soapy water.

 Recipe FAQs